 5 practice habits musicians should develop right now

-Forming good practice habits is a must if you want to stick to your goals and improve your musicianship over time.
+Forming good music practice habits is a must if you want to stick to your goals and improve your musicianship over time.
 It’s easy for us to get distracted or lose motivation when we don’t have effective habits that keep us grounded in our practice routines.
-Here are 5 great habits all musicians should be incorporating into their practice.
+Here are 5 great music practice habits all musicians should be incorporating into their practice.

 1. Stay consistent with set practice times each week